-The Cogstate data are designed to be nationally representative of Medicare beneficiaries (e.g. in 2021, ages 71 and older).
+The Cogstate data are designed to be nationally representative of Medicare beneficiaries (e.g. in 2021, ages 71 and older; in 2022, ages 65 and older).
 To make statements that are generalizable to this population, the data must be weighted and design variables must also be used to account for NHATS' complex survey design.
 Details about accounting for NHATS' complex survey design features can be found in Freedman et al. (2022) available at www.nhats.org.